February 14, 2023

 AWS Athena integrates with other AWS services, such as Amazon S3, AWS Glue, and Amazon QuickSight, which can help streamline your data analysis workflow.

-Aws Athena: Everything You Need To Know 8
+AWS Athena: Everything You Need to Know 8

 Standard SQL